Don't forget about us: Irma's desperate Caribbean survivors

 Lloyd Gumbs was born in Anguilla, where he has lived for most of his life.

-"We were prepared for the hurricane," he told CNN, "but this wasn't a normal hurricane."
+"We were prepared for the hurricane," he said, "but this wasn't a normal hurricane."

 The storm left at least one person dead on the island.

 Gumbs says he was on Anguilla, a British territory, in 1995 when Hurricane Luis hit.
-"Luis was a cat four storm, and lasted for something like 36 hours, Irma last a shorter time but it caused more damage."
+"Luis was a Cat 4 storm, and lasted for something like 36 hours, Irma last a shorter time but it caused more damage."

 Gumbs, who has 6-year-old twins and a 3-year-old, is without electricity and running water.
 He says he stocked up on drums of water in advance of the storm but it's beginning to run low.